23DP3RStab/listmanager/README.md

 - Create a tab for adjusting settings(list sorting and sum else)                    | |
 - Make a place for list info display                                                | |
 - Functions for buttons: delete, edit                                               |X|
-- Add a selected function so app knows which list to delete or edit or whatever     |X|
+- Add a selected function so app knows which list to delete or edit or whatever‎ ‎ |X|
-- Make a window where to add or edit items to list. details: items, quantity, price | |
+- Make a window where to add or edit items to list. details: items, quantity, price‎ | |